Do I Really Need Mexican Auto Insurance? | Mexican Insurance Store

 If there’s one thing you learn from all of this, it’s that:

 - Yes!
 It would be best if you had Mexican auto insurance to bring your vehicle into Mexico.

-- A well-backed policy from a reputable carrier will cover you completely and make sure you stay out of jail in the event of an accident.
+- A well-backed policy from a reputable carrier will cover you completely and ensure you stay out of jail in the event of an accident.

 - Cheap policies are just that.
 They can be nearly worthless at protecting you from the unpleasant aftermath of a collision.
 You might be able to use them for toilet paper in the jail cell.